AriFordsham/GHCWiki/dependent-haskell.md

 > Note that the behavior of `F` depends on the *kind* of its argument, `k`.
 This is an example of a non-parametric type function.
 Looking at the kind, `k -> k`, one would expect `F` to be the identity; yet, it is not.

 >
 > Thus, we would want to distinguish `pi k. k -> k` (the kind of `F`) and `forall k. k -> k` (the kind of a type-level polymorphic identity).
 This distinction does not affect erasure or phase, but it does affect how a quantifiee can be used.
 Furthermore, this keeps term classifiers more in line with type classifiers.
+Note that this means all current type/data families are properly classified with `pi`, not `forall`.
+This won't cause code breakage, though, because it is impossible to write a kind quantification (with any syntax) in today's Haskell.

 <table><tr><th>Datatypes</th>
 <td>
-How is the kind of a datatype classified? (stub)
+How is the kind of a datatype classified?
+After some debate, Stephanie and RAE thought that a poly-kinded datatype should be quantified with `pi`, not `forall`.
+For example, consider `data Proxy (k :: *) (a :: k) = Proxy`.
+Is its kind `forall (k :: *). k -> *` or `pi (k :: *). k -> *`.
+Let's consider the former type as if it classified a term-level function.
+That function would have to be a constant function, by parametricity.
+Yet, we do *not* want `Proxy * Bool` to be the same as `Proxy Nat Zero`.
+So, we choose the latter classifier.
+For now, we don't see the need to introduce a way for programmers to declare datatypes classified by `forall`, but there doesn't seem to be anything broken by allowing such an extension.
 </td></tr></table>

 ## Open design questions